Explore UAB

 Conferences include:

-• UAB Child Neurology Fellows Conference – Every Monday at 12 pm this didactic conference is given by UAB faculty both from inside and outside of our division.
+• UAB Child Neurology Fellows Conference – Every Monday at 12 pm this didactic conference is given by faculty from inside and outside of our division and or guest speakers from other institutions.
 Periodically, our trainees present cases during this designated hour to other trainees and our faculty for discussion and feedback.
-The conference schedule is designed by our PGY4s/PGY5s each year in order to cover topics that will benefit our trainees in terms of board preparation and clinical practice.
+The conference schedule is designed by our PGY5s each year in order to cover topics that will benefit our trainees in terms of board preparation and clinical practice.

-• UAB Child Neurology Sign-Out and Case Review – On Fridays at 12:15pm, our inpatient attending/child neurology PGY4 or PGY5 on the inpatient neurology consult team presents current consults and difficult cases to faculty and other trainees.
+• UAB Child Neurology Sign-Out and Case Review – On Fridays at 12:15pm, our inpatient attending/child neurology PGY-3-5s on the inpatient neurology consult team presents current consults and difficult cases to the divison faculty and other trainees.

 • UAB Child Neurology Journal Club – Led by one of our trainees with faculty oversight and meets every 4-6 months during a Fellows Conference

-• Pediatric EEG Conference - Every 2nd Tuesday at 12 pm
+• Pediatric EEG Conference - Every 2nd Tuesday from 12-1pm

-• UAB Pediatric Refractory Epilepsy Conference – Meets every Wednesday at 11:30am in multidisciplinary format
+• UAB Pediatric Refractory Epilepsy Conference – Meets every Wednesday from 11:30am-1pm in multidisciplinary format

 • How do residents take call during the PGY-3, PGY-4, and PGY-5 years?